dfranks123/ambientRecipes/_posts/2024-03-29-maxsFirstP.markdown

 I order the classic, the **HAM, EGG 'N' CHIPS** and within 5 minutes it's sitting in front of me.

 It's not quite what Esquires made it out to look like.
 In this case it's more of a jenga tower.
 A jenga tower of slow cooked ham hock, a fried egg, piccalilli, shoestring fries and malt vinger mayo - all wrapped up in crispy focaccia bread.
-Almost immediately I started resembling those Red Hot Chilli Pepper loving hipsters; my face sufficiently doused in everything in front of me.
-Max hobbles over in his idiosyncratic way and interrupted my carnage asking, "hey buddy, everything alright?".
+Almost immediately I started resembling those Red Hot Chilli Pepper loving hipsters; my face sufficiently doused in everything in front of me, Max hobbles over in his idiosyncratic way and interrupted my carnage asking, "hey buddy, everything alright?!".
 It took me a moment to collect myself.
 I give him the ever familiar full-mouth-silent-nod as he hobbled back to the kitchen.
+Belly full.
+Indoctrinated by hipsters.
 Another happy customer in his sandwich sanctuary.

 So let's give an ode to Max, we bottle the ambience of the restaraunt and his sandwiches in a sauce.
 Come have a watch: